Announcing Our Next Exhibit

 The exhibit they’ll call home—Regenstein Macaque Forest—will combine the natural and the state of the art.
 Green vines will camouflage walls, immersing visitors in the forest scene before them.
 Digital signage and a built-in research station will connect guests with the latest wild information, reinforcing the connection between Lincoln Park Zoo’s and the grand world of wildlife around us.

-Look for Regenstein Macaque Forest to open in fall 2014.
+Look for Regenstein Macaque Forest to open soon.

 Cooler By the Dozen